vchandu111/paytm-clone/README.md

 ## What is `Masai-course` repo?

-- Masai will provide you repo with maintain access, so that you will be able to push your daily assignments into it.
+- Masai will provide you repo with maintain access, so that you will be able to push your daily assignments.

 ## Steps to clone your repo